Auxority/sde-answers/README.md

   5) set the amplifier to tuner mode

 When  we're ready listening music:
-  1) turn of the tuner
+  1) turn off the tuner
   2) turn off the amplifier